 We are pleased to work with a variety of insurance providers.
 Patients must check with their insurance provider before their appointment to clarify coverage.
 Every plan is different, so it is the patient’s responsibility to know the exact requirements of their coverage.

 Patients will be responsible for fees not covered by insurance.
-Copays, deductibles, co-insurance, and non-covered services must be paid at the time of service.
+Copays, deductibles, co-insurance, and non-covered services must be paid prior to being seen.
 A $10 service fee will be assessed to the account if the co-pay is not paid on the day of service.

 We will file insurance claims on behalf of our patients and provide detailed statements of the account balance.
 Please note that the patient must provide proper proof of insurance at the time of the appointment.
 Insurance will not be filed without a copy of the insurance card.

 The following terms are frequently used about insurance coverage.